 I went to college a thousand miles away from my home town.
 Like many do, my college closed down its entire campus for the Thanksgiving break.
-A single floor in our smallest dorm was made available for students who couldn’t go home, and we were all obliged to work multiple desk shifts to check these dozen people in and out.
+A single floor in our smallest dorm was made available for students who couldn’t go home.
+We were all obliged to work multiple desk shifts to check these dozen people in and out.
 It was a real Harry-Potter-forced-to-spend-Christmas-at-Hogwarts situation, except suckier in the way that the real world is suckier.
 Scrumptious faculty dinners replaced with pervasive loneliness and unpaid clerical work.

 I was one of those students.
 Flights to my tiny rural hometown were expensive, but that was only part of it.
 My home life was complicated and painful.
 I was enjoying moving forward in my new city.
 I didn’t want to go back.

 So I spent Thanksgiving alone that year.
 They’d shut the dorm kitchen off, and no restaurants were open.
 So I ate cold Chinese food from the night before.
 I ate it alone, sitting at a dormitory desk in an unfamiliar room, facing the painted cinderblock wall.

 I don’t think I need to tell you that it felt distinctly, um, not good.